See how inBeat works

 Here’s the thing:

 That type of content isn’t 100% free because you still have to use some resources to include UGC in your marketing efforts.
+Ask any agency, like marketing consultancy services Dubai or anywhere else, and they will tell you that it costs money.

 For example, you have to pay someone to: